What is Mauna?

-Mauna — Sanskrit, from the verbal root man- (to think) — names the deliberate sustained refraining from speech as a contemplative discipline.
-The practice is concrete: a period is stated, the practitioner stops speaking, and the cessation is held with whatever quality of attention is available.
-The simplest form is vāk-mauna — silence of speech only, with thought and gesture still in operation; the more demanding forms add kāṣṭha-mauna (silence of thought as well, the discursive layer of mind allowed to settle) and sūṣupti-mauna (the silence of the deep-sleep state, available only as a recognition, not as something that can be engineered).
-The classical Hindu vocabulary treats mauna as one of the disciplines a sannyāsin takes on entering the renunciate stage of life, and the householder-traditions of brahmacarya training reserved specified days — the eleventh and twelfth lunar phases, the full-moon and new-moon — for an attenuated form.
-The instruction in either case is the same: the discursive function of mind operates most visibly because of the speech function, and stopping the outer flow surfaces the inner one for inspection.
+The word comes from the root man- (to think).
+The simplest form is vāk-mauna, silence of speech only, with thought and gesture still in operation.
+The more demanding forms are kāṣṭha-mauna, in which the discursive layer of mind is also stilled, and sūṣupti-mauna, the silence of the deep-sleep state, which can only be recognised, not engineered.
+In classical Hindu sources, mauna is one of the disciplines a sannyāsin takes on entering renunciate life.
+In brahmacarya training, the eleventh and twelfth lunar phases and the full-moon and new-moon days were reserved for an attenuated form.
+The instruction in either case is the same: stopping outer speech surfaces the inner discursive movement for inspection.

 Where it sits in the wider curriculum

-Mauna is not a path in its own right; it is a discipline taken on inside one.
-In the yoga tradition it operates as a refinement of the yama of satya (truthfulness) — speech that does not happen cannot be untruthful — and it provides the silent ground that the inner limbs of *dhāraṇā*, *dhyāna* and *samādhi* presuppose.
-In the Pāli vocabulary the structurally analogous condition is ariya tuṇhī-bhāva — noble silence — which the Buddha's senior disciple Sāriputta defines as the second *jhāna*, the meditative state in which discursive thought has fallen away while attention remains lucid.
-The Theravāda residential retreat preserves the discipline as the operative structure of the format: a vipassanā course at the Insight Meditation Society or in the Goenka tradition is held in functional mauna from the opening evening to the last morning, with speech permitted only in the brief teacher interview.
-The Christian hesychasm tradition organises its practice around hesychia — the quiet or stillness the Greek Fathers describe in language that maps closely onto the Sanskrit mauna.
-The Sufi vocabulary's al-ṣamt names the outer-discipline component of a wider interior practice.
-The convergence is the load-bearing observation across the traditions: a structurally identical discipline appears in lineages that did not borrow it from one another, and the report from inside the practice is recognisably the same.
+Mauna is not a path in its own right.
+It is a discipline taken on inside one.
+In the yoga tradition, it operates as a refinement of the yama of satya (truthfulness): speech that does not happen cannot be untruthful.
+It also provides the silent ground that *dhāraṇā*, *dhyāna* and *samādhi* presuppose.
+The Theravāda residential retreat preserves the discipline in practice: a vipassanā course at the Insight Meditation Society or in the Goenka tradition is held in functional mauna from the opening evening to the last morning, with speech permitted only in the brief teacher interview.

 Where it appears in the index